zoonk/social-media/README.md

 ## Cover Image

 Our cover image honors changemakers—people who transformed the world through innovation, knowledge, and action.
 We believe education is the key to change, and Zoonk exists to empower people with the skills and knowledge they need to make a difference.
 By celebrating these figures, we highlight the impact of learning and the potential each person has to shape the future.

+## Contributions

+Check out the [how we work page](https://github.com/zoonk/.github/blob/main/profile/how-we-work.md) for more information on how to contribute to Zoonk.